-Anyone who has watched The Crown will inevitably have wondered if the royal family, you know, sit down of an evening to watch their life play out on TV too.
+Anyone who has watched The Crown will inevitably have wondered if the royal family, you know, settle down for the evening to watch their lives play out on TV too.
 Am I right?
-Well, wonder no more because Vanessa Kirby, the actress who plays Princess Margaret in the Netflix series, was recently asked what does the Queen think of The Crown — and she revealed all.
-It turns out, it's good news.
+Well, following reports from various reputable sources, her majesty’s thoughts on Netflix’s hit biographical drama may have been revealed.
+So, what does the Queen think of The Crown?

-"It has been a longstanding arrangement that [Edward and Sophie] drive to Windsor at the weekend to join the Queen for an informal supper while watching TV or a film.
+“Edward and Sophie love The Crown,” a royal source revealed to the paper.
+“It has been a longstanding arrangement that they drive to Windsor at the weekend to join the Queen for an informal supper while watching TV or a film.
 They have a Netflix account and urged her to watch it with them.
 Happily, she really liked it, although obviously there were some depictions of events that she found too heavily dramatised.”